pgollakota/shutupandship/articles/iterators/index.rst

 .. index:: iterable, iterator

-Python Iterables, Iterators and the Iterator Protocol
+Python Iterables, Iterators and the Iteration Protocol
 =====================================================

 The for loop, just like everything else in Python, is really simple.
 For a wide range of containers you can just do ``for i in container: do something``.
 How does this work?
 And more importantly, if you create your own container how can you make sure that it supports this syntax?